NetbeheerNederland/Interfacespecificatie-elektriciteit-productie-eenheden-RfG/SecurityByDesign.md

 |Automatic voltage control                            |-                   |-            |x (MV/HV)    |x      |x      |
 |Reactive Power (Q) control                           |-                   |-            |x (MV/HV)    |x      |x      |

 To main concern 1 (Local voltage is too high), the overvoltage protection as a requirement for electricity production units is offering protection.
 To main concern 6 (risk of overload due to disturbances) the secondary substations or in worst case the primary substations contributes with their overload protection to switch off this part of the grid in a selective way.
-This does imply updated measurement and protection schemes due to higher level DER's in the grid.
+This does imply updated measurement and protection schemes due to higher level DER's in the grid, even at low voltage levels.
 Concern 2 is related to load-shedding and no part of this description yet, although protection demands should be required.
 Concerns left are 3, 4 and 5 which are not time critical as the concerns described as first.
 In case of maintenance which applies to concern 3 and concern 5 it is possible to manage reduction of DERs in advance to avoid non-redundancy or overload.
 Concern 4 demands restoration of the N-1 situation.
 This allows some time to manage reduction of DERs if necessary.

 The local or regional control and protection does secure many situations but can be improved from DSO perspective with remote control signals for less time critical (read as: not being within few seconds).
 This will avoid that parts of the distribution grid will be switched off completely (tripped) due to protection.